telekom/sparrow/README.md

 ## API

 > [!CAUTION]
-> Versions > v0.5.0, the api returns lowecase keys instead of uppercase for DNS metric.
+> Versions > v0.5.0, the api returns lowercase keys instead of uppercase for DNS metric.

 The `sparrow` exposes an API for accessing the results of various checks.
 Each check registers its own endpoint at `/v1/metrics/{check-name}`.
 The API's definition is available at `/openapi`.